 There are several opportunities to take advantage of federal funding which could help address these needs.
-First under the Recovering America's Wilderness Act, Texas could be eligible for more than \$50 million per year for programs focused on Species of Greatest Conservation Need (SGCN) listed in the Texas Conservation Action Plan.
+First, if there is passage of the Recovering America's Wilderness Act, Texas could be eligible for more than \$50 million per year for programs focused on Species of Greatest Conservation Need (SGCN) listed in the Texas Conservation Action Plan.
 If passed, additional state matching funds would need to be identified in order to most effectively utilize Texas' anticipated sha